 Front Page Detectives obtained the criminal complaint from the massacre while also learning that it was Lindsay Overbay, a young mother-of-two and medical assistant at the clinic, who lost her life after being shot in the abdomen.
 Three other victims remain hospitalized and await surgery for their injuries, one of whom is listed in critical condition.

-Ulrich, 67, was charged with four counts of first-degree attempted murder and a single count of second-degree Murder; in addition to counts of gross disregard for life and possessing a firearm without the proper permit.
+Ulrich, 67, was charged with four counts of and a single count of second-degree Murder; in addition to counts of gross disregard for life and possessing a firearm without the proper permit.
 He is being held on $5 million bond at the Wright County Sheriff's Office after confessing to the crimes once officers arrived on the scene.

 Footage obtained by law enforcement shows Ulrich exiting a nearby hotel around 10:45 a.m.
 Tuesday.
 He boarded a bus at 10:47 a.m. that dropped him off at the clinic five minutes later.
 He then walked into the facility and within seconds of being greeted by staff pulled out his gun.